Iveta-Toneva/Angular-Project/README.md

 Overview

 The Caricatures SPA is a single-page application (SPA) designed for users to explore, order, and interact with caricatures.
-Logged-in users can view a catalogue, make custom orders, like caricatures, and they have a profile page.
+Logged-in users can view a catalogue, view detailed information about each caricature, make custom orders, edit and delete their own orders, like caricatures, and they have a profile page.
 Guests can browse the caricature catalogue and view detailed information about each caricature.

+The application utilizes route guards to protect specific areas.
+The application has an Error Handling.

+Custom Design: All HTML and CSS for this project were written from scratch by me .